 The money foster carers receive will cover the cost of caring for a child.
 It includes the cost of food, clothing, pocket money, savings for the child, personal items such as toys or toileteries.
 It will include extra-curricular activities, school uniform and equipment, school meals, lesiure and sports activities.
 It is expected to cover other incremental household costs associated with caring for additional children, such as utilities.

 For example, a carer who looks after children with profound care needs would receive a higher allowance.
 This is because there might be significant costs associated with providing the required level of care.
 Children and young people whose care needs are less challenging might require less round-the-clock care and a lower care-related expenditure and therefore carers looking after these children would expect a lower allowance.

-Talk to fostering providers and gauge how invested they are in the children they support.
+1. How child focused the fostering provider is – talk to fostering providers and gauge how invested they are in the children they support.
 Their policies and activities should be child-centric and should promote stable, nurturing and successful fostering experiences for carers and children alike.

-Does the provider offer 24/7 support?
-Is the team small enough to get to know you, your family and the child(ren) you care for?
+2. What support you will be given: does the provider offer 24/7 support?
+Is the team small enough to get to know you, your family and the child you care for?

-Does the provider offer services to promote emotional wellbeing and resilience amongst its carers?
+3. What additional support is offered: does the provider offer services to promote emotional wellbeing and resilience amongst its carers?
 Is there an active and supportive fostering community who can meet regularly to support and encourage one another?
 Is there a sound Social Worker to carer ratio, ensuring carers and their families can be seamlessly supported and listened to?

-A good fostering provider will provide varied, relevant and tailored training and development for their carers.
+4. What training and development opportunities exist – a good fostering provider will provide varied, relevant and tailored training and development for their carers.
 It should be easy for carers to communicate their training needs and aspirations and fostering providers should be able to demonstrate that they are responsive.